obsidian-community/obsidian-full-calendar/ARCHITECTURE.md

 ### `ui`

-While `core` and `calendars` make up the Model in the `MVC` pattern, the View and Controller are currently both living in the `ui` library.
+While `core` and `calendars` make up the Model in the `MVC` pattern, the View and Controller are currently both living in the `ui` directory.
 The view connector to the FullCalendar library lives in `calendar.ts`.
 Most of the controller logic that interfaces with the `EventCache` lives, confusingly, in `view.ts`.
 Auxilliary views, like the onboarding flow and the edit/create modal, are React components that live in their own `.tsx` files and are mounted into the DOM when needed.

 **Architecture Invariant**: All interactions with event data should be mediated by the `EventCache`.
 Code in the `ui` directory should not reference or call out to the `EventStore`, Obsidian Vault APIs, or `Calendar` subclasses.